 I provide individual counseling for adults.
-My areas of clinical focus include depression, self-criticism, worry, anxiety, perfectionism, social phobia, absence of life direction, self-doubt and rumination.
+I help people with issues like depression, self-criticism, anxiety, life transitions, low self-esteem, perfectionism, social anxiety, lack of life purpose, self-doubt, relationship problems and rumination.

 Free Initial consultation (30 minutes)